smartfog/fogflow/doc/en/source/core_concept.rst

 The following information is required to specify a task profile.

     * name: the name of the task
-    * operator: the name of the operator that implements the data processing logic of this task; please register your operator beforehand so that it can be shown from the list
+    * operator: the name of the operator that implements the data processing logic of this task; an operator shall be registered beforehand so that it can be shown from the list
     * entity type of output streams: to specify the entity type of the produced output stream.

     The following information is required to specify an EntityStream Profile.